CoffeeCodeAndCreatine/mac_dev_setup/README.md

 * Installing Keyboard Maestro and how I use it

 ### Mac Dev Setup Video 2: Installing and Config of IDE's
+What all is covered
 * Installing and Configuring Android Studio (android)
 * Installing and Configuring IntelliJ IDEA (java)
 * Installing and Configuring WebStorm (java script)
 * Installing and Configuring PyCharm (python)

 ### Mac Dev Setup Video 3: Developer Convenience Applications
+What all is covered
 * Installing Sourcetree and what it is used for
 * Installing Postman and what it is used for

 ### Mac Dev Setup Video 4: Convenience Applications
+What all is covered
 * Installing Amphetamine and what it is used for
 * Installing Trello and what it is used for
 * Installing Spotify and what it is used for